State Parks .com

 Surely the most memorable view of the pass, to moviegoers anyway, occurs in The Graduate when lost soul Benjamin Braddock (Dustin Hoffman) drives a beautiful new Alfa Romeo through the mist and into the Gaviota Tunnel.

 Gaviota earned its small place in California history as a place to avoid.
-During the short Mexican-American War, General John C. Fr?nt and his 700 men were marching south toward Santa Barbara when they learned that the Mexican californio troops awaited in ambush at Gaviota Pass.
+During the short Mexican-American War, General John C. Fremont and his 700 men were marching south toward Santa Barbara when they learned that the Mexican californio troops awaited in ambush at Gaviota Pass.
 American forces were led through nearby San Marcos Pass by rancher Benjamin Foxen on Christmas eve 1846.
 Thus, the Americans occupied Santa Barbara without bloodshed on Christmas day.

 Gaviota State Park offers hiking on both sides of the pass.
 Eastside trail attractions include a hot springs and connections to Los Padres National Forest footpaths.
 On the west side of the pass, the park?s trail network honeycombs a delightful backcountry and offers the hiker a number of loops of varying distances and difficulties.